JetBrains/kotlin-web-site/pages/docs/tutorials/javascript/using-packages-from-npm.md

 Because the JavaScript ecosystem has multiple ways of exposing functions in a package (for example through named or default exports), other npm packages might need a slightly altered structure for their external declarations.

-If you'd like to learn more about how to write declarations, please refer to the ["Calling JavaScript from Kotlin"](/docs/reference/js-interop.html) section of the Kotlin documentation.
+To learn more about how to write declarations, please refer to the ["Calling JavaScript from Kotlin"](/docs/reference/js-interop.html) section of the Kotlin documentation.